patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Ansible/Ansible.md

 ### Red Hat Ansible Automation Platform

-To specify the Red Hat Ansible Automation Platform, add the `RHAAPIcon` property to the `<Ansible>` component.
+To display the Red Hat Ansible Automation Platform, add the `isRHAAP` property to the `<Ansible>` component.

 ```js file="./AnsibleTechnologyExample.tsx"